ToyotaCRDL/SpatialPrompting/README.md

 ### 3. Prediction on ScanQA Dataset

-Use `predict_scanqa.py` to generate predictions for the ScanQA dataset.
-Options allow for few-shot/zero-shot mode, merging settings, and whether to include camera pose information:
+Use `predict_scanqa.py` to generate predictions for the ScanQA dataset:

 ```bash
 python predict_scanqa.py \